raspberrypilearning/pi-tag/en/step_3.md

 ![Pi zero with header inserted](images/pi-zero-front.png)

-+ Using a soldering iron, carefully solder each of the pins on the header to the Zero, making sure there is enough solder to create a good connection for each one.
++ Using a soldering iron, carefully solder each of the pins on the header to the bottom of the Pi Zero, making sure there is enough solder to create a good connection for each one.

 ![Soldered Pi Zero](images/pi-zero-back.png)